Helping Texans Pursue and Achieve A Higher Education

 What factors are used in the initial credit review?

 The initial credit review considers all of the information you provide during the application process, and the information obtained from your credit report.
-If you pass the credit review, we will need to receive your income verification, school certification, and Applicant Self-Certification Form before final loan approval.
+If you pass the credit review, we will need to receive your income verification documents, signed Loan Agreement and Applicant Self-Certification Form and the Student Consent Form (to be completed by the student beneficiary) before final loan approval.

 Do I need to apply for Federal Aid before applying for this loan?